 Some consequences of a car wreck don’t have direct or specific costs.
 Some consequences are so intimate and personal that the true cost really varies from one victim to the next.
 Non-economic damages are awarded to account for these subjective injuries.
 Examples include:

 Don’t let the insurance company decide how much you deserve.
-At Sweeney Merrigan Law, LLP, we have the resources to hire respected experts who can make sure your injury claim is fairly valued.
+At Sweeney Merrigan Personal Injury Lawyers, we have the resources to hire respected experts who can make sure your injury claim is fairly valued.
 Remember, it’s the insurance adjuster’s job to get you to settle for less.
-Call our firm today to speak with a Boston car accident lawyer who has the skills to protect your best interests at the negotiating table.
+Call our firm today to speak with one of our experienced Boston car accident attorneys with the skills to protect your best interests at the negotiating table.

 Massachusetts follows a modified comparative negligence law.
 That means accident victims can only recover compensation if they were less than 51% to blame for the crash.
 If you were 51% or more “at fault” for causing the accident, you’re prohibited from recovering any compensation from the other at-fault parties.
 If you do share some, but not most, of the blame, your damages will be reduced accordingly.
 For instance, imagine that your damages from a crash in Boston total $100,000.
 You’re also allocated 30% of the blame for the accident.
 Under the state’s contributory fault rules, you’ll be able to recover a maximum of $70,000.
 Why?
 Your total compensation ($100,000) is reduced in direct proportion to your share of the blame (30%).